February 21, 2020

-Maturity means refined code and stable, maintainable Web applications, even if no longer written in a hot, new framework.
+Maturity means stable, refined code; and maintainable Web applications, even if no longer written in a trendy framework.

 Chasing technology trends isn’t always a good idea.
 Instead of improving business operations, a change to something more popular can actually yield adverse results and increase overhead.

 Here’s an example of what can go wrong:

 You have Ruby on backend, but Python is the top dog now, so it’s natural to feel like Python might benefit your business.

 But is adding yet another language to your server-side stack necessary?
 Or maybe it would only make the codebase more confusing and difficult to maintain?